aadhilm/WIFI-JAMMING/README.md

 Install the flasher (.exe) file

-Step 1 == connnet noduemcu ESP8266
+Step 1 == connnet noduemcu ESP8266 to pc

 Step 2 == After conneting the nodemcu config flasher find the COM port from device manager conform the COM port which conneted to nodemcu port